How to get the most out of your garden (even during an Irish summer)

 According to the Irish Times, costs start at around €11,000 and construction could take as little as two weeks.

-The article went on to say that, “another advantage of going for this kind of addition is that there is no impact on your home while the works are ongoing.
+The article went on to say, “another advantage of going for this kind of addition is that there is no impact on your home while the works are ongoing.
 Anyone who has had any kind of building work done appreciates the amount of upheaval that even the smallest of jobs causes – so this is not to be underestimated.”

 Still, it’s worth thinking about as it could be a real statement piece for your garden and a unique selling point should you choose to sell.